 In the event of any harm or injury occurring during the retreat you are obliged to inform staff immediately and desist from participating in further activities until the teacher has assessed you.
 You may be obliged to leave the retreat or to see a doctor by the teacher and you must agree to do this at your own expense.
 You may be reimbursed pro rata your costs of being here at our discretion.

 The cost of the retreat is by donation.
-A recommended amount will be specified according to an income scale.
 People with special circumstances can consult staff about paying less, but must have the teacher's approval to do so.
 People are encouraged to be generous and give with a good heart above the amount recommended as this is simply the minimum to pay for the retreat expenses.
 Volunteer work for those unable to do this is recommended.
 Your donation should reflect your income and assets and what you have received.
 It is your opportunity to thank those who have taught and provided for you with love.
 It should neither be excessive nor mean, and should not put you in financial difficulties.
 Please contact the teacher if you have concerns over this before the course.
 The website booking fee donation must be paid prior to the course and is not refundable.
-A further donation is strongly suggested to be made at the end of the course and this is highly recommended.
+A further donation is strongly suggested to be made at the end of the course and a recommended amount can be specified according to an income scale if you are uncertain what to give.
 No donations will be refunded even if a student leaves the course or is directed to leave for whatever reason unless at the absolute discretion of UOCA a pro rata amount may be returned if there is no fault by the student and unforeseen circumstances.

 If you are staying for longer periods not part of a retreat then it is suggested that you make arrangement with the ashram manager as to an amount you wish to donate per week and pay that in advance.
 Volunteer workers may have to make a contribution depending on what has been negotiated with them and their financial circumstances.